-Licensing regulations require that all emergency/disaster-related occurrences which threaten the welfare, safety, or health of patients, must be reported to the Department of Public Health (CDPH), Licensing and Certification (L&C) Program.
-In the event your facility is impacted by extreme heat conditions that compromise patient health and safety and/or an evacuation, transfer or discharge of patients is necessary you must contact CDPH L&C. Please follow these guidelines for reporting such occurrences:
+Licensing regulations require that all emergency/disaster-related occurrences that threaten the welfare, safety, or health of patients must be reported to the CDPH Licensing and Certification (L&C) Program.
+If your facility is affected by extreme heat conditions that compromise patient health and safety and/or require an evacuation, transfer, or discharge of patients, you must contact your CDPH L&C District Office.

+Please follow these guidelines for reporting such occurrences:

-During normal business hours (8:00 a.m. - 5:00 p.m.) contact the local CDPH, L&C district office you customarily work with for your geographic location.
+During normal business hours (8:00 a.m. - 5:00 p.m.) contact the local CDPH, L&C District Office you customarily work with for your geographic location.

-For after-hour reporting or if the local CDPH, L&C district office is non-operational due to the emergency/disaster, follow the process below:
+For after-hour reporting or if the local CDPH, L&C District Office is non-operational due to an emergency/disaster, follow the process below:

-For facilities outside Los Angeles County, notify the: State Office of Emergency Services Warning Center at (916) 845-8911 Ask that they notify the CDPH duty officer.
+For facilities outside Los Angeles County, notify the: State Office of Emergency Services Warning Center at (916) 845-8911 Ask that they notify the CDPH Duty Officer.